Growing Our Economy

 Keeping the Internet Open

 I was one of the first members of Congress to oppose the so-called Stop Online Piracy Act (SOPA) and urged the House Judiciary Committee to reject the bill’s overly broad language that could harm free speech and threaten cybersecurity.
-For Texas, the Internet continues to be an engine for economic growth.
+For Texas, the Internet continues to be an engine for economic growth and I continue to support net neutrality.
 We must ensure that we balance the goal of fighting copyright infringement with protecting the freedom of expression and creativity that has contributed to the success of the Internet.
-SOPA would stifle technology innovation and investment at a time when it represents one of the brighter parts of our economy.
+I remain committed to encouraging innovation and to promoting an unfettered internet for consumers and our many tech startups in the district.

 San Antonio Missions National Park Expansion

-In December 2014, President Obama signed into law legislation that included Congressman Doggett’s bill to expand San Antonio Missions National Historical Park by 137 acres near Missions San José, San Juan, and Espada.
+In 2014, President Obama signed into law legislation that included my bill to expand San Antonio Missions National Historical Park by 137 acres near Missions San José, San Juan, and Espada.
 The inclusion of more historical areas within the boundary of the park allows the National Park Service to protect significant cultural resources, including labores, original Spanish farm fields near Mission San Juan.
-The successful addition of all five San Antonio Missions to the UNESCO World Heritage List will boost our local economy.
+In 2015, Congressman Doggett joined the National Park Service, Bexar County, and local leaders to ceremonially expand the Missions National Historical Park boundary.
+As San Antonio approaches its Tricenntenial, we continue to celebrate the the successful addition of all five San Antonio Missions to the UNESCO World Heritage List, which will boost our local economy.